 Cover with foil and bake:

-for 15 minutes more, until the edges are crispy and browned.
+Bake an additional 15 minutes until the edges are crispy and browned.

 Sprinkle with a little more salt and pepper.
 Garnish with sprigs of fresh thyme.
 Serve immediately.

 |Amount per serving|